 Having completed testing and competition with the Nanook EV 1 and 2, it is clear that the design goals were met.
-Because of a successful 2009 season and our current testing, we feel confident of success in March 2010.
+We had a successful 2009 season, an interesting rebuilding year in 2010, and with our current testing, we feel confident of success in March 2011.
 A zero emissions snowmobile that is capable of excelling in the areas of range, pulling power, noise, handling, and weight has been produced once again, and this machine can have a broad range of uses outside the scientific research market.
-The Nanook EV2 is a low cost, durable, easily reproducible snowmobile that is a pleasure to ride.
-We believe we have developed a breakthrough product that will alleviate some of the criticisms of electric snowmobiles.
+The Nanook EV2 is a low-cost, durable, easily reproducible snowmobile that is a pleasure to ride.
+We believe we have developed a breakthrough product that will address some of the criticisms of electric snowmobiles.
+Figure 17: 2009 Challenge Objective results radar plot: